mimoduo/mimogear/docs/postcss/navigation.md

 ##Behaviors

-Behaviors dictate how each navigation will look by default, includes additional behavior for dropdowns, and also styles the skip link that is included on every page.
+Behaviors dictate how each navigation will look by default, includes interactivity for dropdowns, and also styles the skip link that is included on every page.

 ##Main